New France: Religion

-Jesuit missionaries explored the Mississippi River, in the territory of the Illinois.
+Jesuit missionaries explored the Mississippi River, including the Illinois Country.
 Father Jacques Marquette and explorer Louis Jolliet traveled in a small party, starting from Green Bay down the Wisconsin River to the Mississippi River, communicating with the tribes they met en route.
 Although Spanish trade goods had reached most of the indigenous peoples, these were the first Frenchmen to connect in the area named for the Illinois, including the Kaskaskia.
 They kept detailed records of what they saw and the people they met, sketching what they could, and mapped the Mississippi River in 1673.
 Their travels were described as first contacts with the indigenous peoples, though evidence of contact with Spanish from the south was clear.

 Subsequent to the arrival of French children in Quebec in 1634, measles was also brought along with them, which quickly spread among the indigenous peoples.
 Jesuit priest Jean de Brébeuf described the symptoms as being severe.
 Brebeuf stated that the fearlessness of the indigenous peoples towards death upon this disease made them perfect candidates for conversion to Christianity.
 The indigenous peoples believed that if they did not convert to Christianity, they would be exposed to the evil magic of the priests that caused the illness.

 Jesuit missionaries were troubled by the absence of patriarchy in indigenous communities.
 Indigenous women were highly regarded within their societies and participated in political and military decisions.
 Jesuits attempted to eliminate the matriarchy and shift the powers of men and women to accommodate those of European societies.
 "In France, women are to be obedient to their masters, their husbands."
 Jesuits would attempt to justify this to the indigenous women in hopes to enlighten them on proper European behavior.
 In response, Indigenous women grew worrisome of the presence of these missionaries fearing they would lose power and freedom within their communities.
 By 1649, both the Jesuit mission and the Huron society were almost destroyed by Iroquois invasions (see Canadian Martyrs).
 In 1653, a peace invitation was extended by the Onondaga Nation, one of the five nations of the Iroquois Confederacy, to New France, and an expedition of Jesuits, led by Simon Le Moyne, established Sainte Marie de Ganentaa in 1656.
 The Jesuits were forced to abandon the mission by 1658, as hostilities with the Iroquois resumed.